openfun/richie/UPGRADE.md

 ## Unreleased

+- Users who changed the `search.html` template need to update it to include the page title and search bar themselves.
+They need to add a `<h1>` where they wish on the page, and the `<SearchSuggestField />` component through the django-react interop somewhere on the page too.

 ## 1.13.x to 1.14.x

 - If you reused any React components in Django templates through `richie-react`, you should know